roguewatt/via-framework/README.md

 Valid Time is the business-defined time point or interval that a record or prediction describes.

-It is a property of the modelled reality, independent of when the record was created, collected, or issued.
+It is a property of the modelled reality, independent of when the record was created, collected, published, or became available to the forecasting process.

 - For half-hourly load covering 08:00–08:30, the Valid Time may be 08:00.
 - For a weather forecast for tomorrow, the Valid Time is the future time described by the forecast.

 ### Issue Time

-Issue Time is the time at which a specific record, prediction, or record version is issued by its source.
+Issue Time is the earliest time at which a specific record, prediction, or record version becomes available to the intended forecasting process through the declared data path.
+Source publication time, ingestion time, and system-availability time may differ.
+The Issue Time used by VIA must reflect the availability boundary relevant to the intended forecasting process.
+For example, if a value is published by its source at 08:00 but becomes available to the forecasting system only at 08:07, it is not eligible for a sample with Sample As-of Time 08:03.

-The precise meaning of issuance follows the source definition for that data product.
 Each revision, correction, or forecast release is treated as a separate record version with its own Issue Time.

 | Type | Valid Time | Issue Time | Description |
 | :--- | :--- | :--- | :--- |